-Compliance with the provisions and restrictions set out in building permit decisions are enforced by the municipal Building Control Department.
-If relevant restrictions or other regulations are not complied with, the Building Control Department may conduct inspections and require the responsible party to acquire a permit for its activities or, if such permit cannot be or is not granted, to discontinue any activities which are not in line with relevant provisions, and to rectify any breach.
+Compliance with the provisions and restrictions set out in building permit decisions are enforced by the municipal building control department.
+If relevant restrictions or other regulations are not complied with, the building control department may conduct inspections and require the responsible party to acquire a permit for its activities or, if such a permit cannot be or is not granted, to discontinue any activities which are not in line with relevant provisions, and to rectify any breach.
 An order to discontinue unauthorised activities or remedy the unauthorised state of a construction may be reinforced by a conditional fine or a threat that the necessary action will be taken at the expense of the negligent party.

 As set out above, the most commonly used legal forms are RECs and MRECs.
 In some cases, acquisitions are structured under limited partnerships.
 A housing company, being a specific type of MREC, is another legal form used as an indirect investment vehicle for predominantly residential properties.
 Real estate investment trusts (REITs) may also be used as investment vehicles, but are not yet common in Finland.

-A written memorandum of incorporation is to be prepared to establish a limited liability company, and is to be dated and signed by all shareholders of the company.
+A written memorandum of incorporation must be prepared to establish a limited-liability company, and be dated and signed by all shareholders of the company.
 With the signatures, the shareholders subscribe to the shares in the company as set forth in the memorandum of incorporation.
 The memorandum of incorporation must include information on or identify the following items: